SCORP: Scene-Consistent Object Refinement via Proxy Generation and Tuning: Experiments

 \subsection{Results}

-\textbf{Appearance.} Quantitative comparisons under three training view configurations are summarized in Tab.~\ref{tab:quantitative-app}. \ours consistently outperforms the baselines across most of metrics and settings.
-Remarkably, it achieves significant improvements in SSIM, LPIPS, and CLIPS, indicating that the refined object appearances closely match the real objects in unseen views in terms of both perceptual and semantic fidelity. \ours also achieves significantly higher MUSIQ, showing that the native 3D generative model can plausibly hallucinate unseen regions of objects and produce realistic, artifact-free renderings.
+\paragraph{Appearance.} Quantitative comparisons under three training view configurations are summarized in Tab.~\ref{tab:quantitative-app}. \Ours consistently outperforms the baselines across most of metrics and settings.
+Remarkably, it achieves significant improvements in SSIM, LPIPS, and CLIPS, indicating that the refined object appearances closely match the real objects in unseen views in terms of both perceptual and semantic fidelity. \Ours also achieves significantly higher MUSIQ, showing that the native 3D generative model can plausibly hallucinate unseen regions of objects and produce realistic, artifact-free renderings.
 The favorable mIoU further suggests that our two-stage refinement successfully preserves object pose and silhouette, avoiding geometric drift of proxy objects.
-However, \ours does not consistently outperform the best-performing method in PSNR, since the generative model's inability to accurately predict the true surface color of each object.
-While PSNR is a traditionally important metric, it might not perfectly capture the performance in novel views \cite{liang2024perceptual, jain2021putting, lin2023vision, du2023learning}.
-Fig.~\ref{fig:qualitative_compare} provides qualitative comparisons between \ours and baselines across three different scenes.
+However, \ours does not always achieve the highest PSNR under missing views, since the generative prior can deviate from the true surface colors, causing slight color shifts.
+As PSNR mainly rewards pixel-wise color agreement rather than perceptual fidelity, baselines can obtain higher PSNR without delivering better visual quality (\eg, in Fig.~\ref{fig:qualitative_compare}, row 6, columns 2--6, PSNR values are 28.12, 28.20, 27.99, 28.10, and 28.06, with \ours not being the best in this case).
+While PSNR is a traditionally used metric, it correlates imperfectly with perceptual quality for NVS~\cite{liang2024perceptual, jain2021putting, lin2023vision, du2023learning}.
+Fig.~\ref{fig:qualitative_compare} provides qualitative comparisons between \ours and baselines across different scenes on unseen views.
 In Fig.~\ref{fig:qualitative_compare}, baseline methods exhibit poor appearance details, with numerous artifacts and indistinguishable content, yielding blurry silhouettes.
-In contrast, \ours excels in preserving object appearance details, particularly in edge and texture retention, demonstrating higher realism and consistency.
-More results can be found in the supplementary material.
+Meanwhile, \ours excels in preserving object appearance details, particularly in edge and texture retention, demonstrating higher realism and consistency.
+Extra experiments on seen views are available in the supplementary material.